I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Almost 400 Sioux warriors were put through the mockery of trials by a military commission.

 Guilty verdicts were reached with astonishing speed and 303 death sentences passed.
-President Abraham Lincoln reviewed the cases against the warriors and decided 303 hangings might be a bit excessive, so he commuted the death sentences of 264.
+President Abraham Lincoln reviewed the cases against the warriors and decided 303 hangings might be a bit excessive, so he commuted 264 death sentences.
 One more Sioux warrior was also given a reprieve, and that brings us to the town of Mankato, in southern Minnesota.

 The Ultimate Price